 Can you imagine celebrating an engagement, anniversary, or birthday under the full, January moon, racing across fresh snow on a sled pulled by 12 Alaskan Malamutes?
 The mushers and Malamutes of Pagosa Dogsled Adventures are pros at creating unforgettable, once-in-a-lifetime experiences for their guests.

-About to launch the second winter season, Twila Baker and her guides find themselves with more bookings than they dared to dream.
+Now in their fifth winter season, Twila Baker and her guides find themselves with more bookings than they dared to dream.
 This dynamic pack of two-and-four legged athletes offers dogsled tours, courses, camps, and clinics in all four Pagosa seasons across varied terrains.

 While a Sunset and Moonlight Dogsled Adventure is probably not on anyone’s “5 Best First Dates” list – it will be!
 You and your beloved rendezvous with the Malamutes just before dusk and sled off into the sunset.
 Nestle into down sleeping bags and watch the moon rise as you celebrate each other and your amazing fortune.

 These tours are easily customized with music, flowers, and gourmet catering.
 Enjoy a mouth-watering winter menu inside their rustic lodge dining room.